Skip to main content

 Who Should Use Proton Drive?

 • Privacy-Conscious Users — Anyone migrating away from Google Drive who doesn't want their files scanned, indexed, or fed into AI models.
-Take back control of your digital life.

 • Journalists & Activists — Protect sensitive sources and documents.
-Zero-access encryption means even a server seizure won't compromise your files.
+Zero-access encryption means even a server seizure won't compromise files.

-Getting Started with Proton Drive
+Getting Started

 6. Explore Proton Docs — Create encrypted documents and spreadsheets directly in Drive.
-Collaborate with others in real time — all end-to-end encrypted.

 Migrating from Other Services